kiba/Writings/atg/chp2_aftermath.md

 The doctor shrugged.

-At least those homework weren't the bullshit mandated by the bureaucrats, or god forbidden, [I]congress[/I].
-O'Neill could take on field operations any day, or any number of language or science homework, so long as the Colonel can recognize the value.
-Rather, it was the pointless or mind-numbing paperworks that taken his toll on him, which was one reason why he tried to stay retired.
+At least the worksheet weren't the feel good bullshit mandated by bureaucrats, or god forbidden, [i]congress[/i].
+There was a reason all these years that he tried to stay retired until some evil snakehead invaded Cheyenne mountain.

 "Doctor, just print the god damn worksheet the next time," O'Neill said.

 "I have a system," the doctor said defensively.
 "And it's a waste of money and paper to just print like that."

-"In case you didn't notice, you are not some humanity professor being paid shit at a university.
-You are paid somewhere around six figures because you provide actionable intelligence day in day out on the spot, saving our fucking collective asses, sometime the planet.
-Don't give me the crap that it's a waste of money."
+"In case you didn't notice, you are no longer a poorly paid humanity professor.
+You provide actionable intelligence day in day out on a daily basis which not only helped this team survive the many incidents, but also saved Stargate Command several times.
+A nickel or whatever it is, isn't going to hurt your six figures income plus tax-free hazard pay and medical benefits."

 "OK.
 Fine.
 Whatever, I'll print the damn thing next time."